GDS Holdings Limited (GDS) Shares Up Despite Recent Market Volatility

 GDS’s Market Performance

-GDS’s stock has seen a -5.68% decrease for the week, with a -30.74% drop in the past month and a -16.58% fall in the past quarter.
-The volatility ratio for the week is 5.69%, and the volatility levels for the past 30 days are at 5.34% for GDS Holdings Limited The simple moving average for the last 20 days is -16.58% for GDS stock, with a simple moving average of -28.36% for the last 200 days.
+GDS’s stock has seen a 10.65% increase for the week, with a -17.78% drop in the past month and a -13.71% fall in the past quarter.
+The volatility ratio for the week is 6.60%, and the volatility levels for the past 30 days are at 5.40% for GDS Holdings Limited The simple moving average for the last 20 days is -3.96% for GDS stock, with a simple moving average of -21.70% for the last 200 days.

 Analysts’ Opinion of GDS

-Many brokerage firms have already submitted their reports for GDS stocks, with RBC Capital Mkts repeating the rating for GDS by listing it as a “Sector Perform.”
-The predicted price for GDS in the upcoming period, according to RBC Capital Mkts is $33 based on the research report published on August 26th of the previous year 2022.
+Many brokerage firms have already submitted their reports for GDS stocks, with Deutsche Bank repeating the rating for GDS by listing it as a “Buy.”
+The predicted price for GDS in the upcoming period, according to Deutsche Bank is $20 based on the research report published on March 17th of the current year 2023.

-JP Morgan, on the other hand, stated in their research note that they expect to see GDS reach a price target of $28.
-The rating they have provided for GDS stocks is “Neutral” according to the report published on August 25th, 2022.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see GDS reach a price target of $33, previously predicting the price at $41.
+The rating they have provided for GDS stocks is “Sector Perform” according to the report published on August 26th, 2022.

-Deutsche Bank gave a rating of “Hold” to GDS, setting the target price at $32.80 in the report published on August 25th of the previous year.
+JP Morgan gave a rating of “Neutral” to GDS, setting the target price at $28 in the report published on August 25th of the previous year.

-During the last 5 trading sessions, GDS fell by -5.68%, which changed the moving average for the period of 200-days by -41.66% in comparison to the 20-day moving average, which settled at $18.83.
-In addition, GDS Holdings Limited saw -22.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GDS rose by +10.65%, which changed the moving average for the period of 200-days by -39.77% in comparison to the 20-day moving average, which settled at $17.80.
+In addition, GDS Holdings Limited saw -16.34% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GDS